osotorrio/designpatterns/GangOfFour.Patterns/Creational/AbstractFactory/README.md

 -   There are 3 main actors, **client**, **factories** and **products**
 -   **Products** are objects which we would like to use from the client code.
 These products come in sets or families.
 A family of products are in some way conceptually related.
--   The **client** code is an object which uses a family of products to do some buiness logic.
-We would not like to change the client code if new families of products are added in the future.
+-   The **client** code is an object which uses a family of products to do some business logic.
+We don't not like to modify the client code if a new family of products is added in the future.
--   In general, the only responsability of the **abstract factory** is to define a contract.
+-   In general, the only responsibility of the **abstract factory** is to define a contract.
 This contract is used by the client code to obtain the family of products needed to deal with its business operations.
 -   Each **Concrete factory** knows exactly which set of products will make a family.
-The concrete factory has the responsability to create that family of products.
+The concrete factory has the responsibility to create that family of products.

 ### Theory explained